Endogen/lamden-python-dev/README.md

 https://testnet-master-1.lamden.io
 ```

-Next we need to understand how to communicate with the node.
+Next we need to understand how to communicate with a node.
 There is a [REST API](https://docs.lamden.io/docs/develop/blockchain/masternode_api) that we can use.
 Specifically the ["get transaction nonce" route](https://docs.lamden.io/docs/develop/blockchain/masternode_api#get-transaction-nonce).
 We can call the following URL to get a nonce for our public address (on the Testnet):

 ```
 https://testnet-master-1.lamden.io/nonce/77b9c48aa5e43d5bff575140f484bbda55ad2a619160b5eb5c04d8f27f437686